How to Fire Pottery Without a Kiln

 When Raku firing, select an outdoor or well-ventilated area that prioritizes safety, steering clear of flammable materials.
 Make sure to keep children and animals out of the way.

 - Initiate the first firing of your pottery, known as the bisque fire, which precedes the glazing phase.
+This is typically done in a conventional kiln at around 900°C (1650°F) before the Raku process begins.

 - Most Raku firings make use of a barrel equipped with convenient openings for accessing the pottery post-firing.
+A metal trash can with ventilation holes works well for this purpose.

 - Carefully place the pottery inside the barrel, positioning it near the fire source.
 Gradually heat the pottery.
 Aim to reach temperatures between 760 to 980 degrees Celsius.
 This part can be time-consuming, as the barrel effectively serves as the kiln.
+Use pyrometric cones or a digital pyrometer to monitor temperature accurately.

 - After cooling, clean the pottery to get rid of any carbon residue from the glaze.
+This cleaning can be selective to create contrasting effects between cleaned and carbon-rich areas.

 - Allow the pottery to dry completely for several hours before you start decorating.
+Note that Raku-fired pieces are typically more porous than conventional pottery and may not be food-safe without additional sealing.

 2. Home Oven

-How to Fire Pottery in a Home Oven
+How to Fire Clay at Home

 - Before placing your clay in the oven, ensure it's properly pre-dried.
 Leave any damp clay in a dry, warm location for a full day to let it dry completely.
 The clay should feel dry to the touch to ensure it dries correctly.
 Avoid putting damp clay in the oven, as it may crack during the firing process, risking your hard work.
 It's better to wait for thoroughly dry clay to avoid potential damage.